Kesava2002/Electronics-Club-Tasks/Mini_Task1.md

 Domains: Microcontrollers, ToF sensors, IoT
 ## Project 5
 ### Raspberry Pi Tor Router
-Description: Setting up Raspberry Pi device as an accesspoint through which all of traffic is routed through the Tor
+Description: Setting up Raspberry Pi device as an accesspoint through which all of traffic is routed through the Tor.
 Domains: Tor, Raspberry Pi
 ## Project 6
 ### "Follow Me" Robot extended with Image sensors to implement Obstracle Detection